-\\ For each $k$-intersecting pseudoconfigurations of points, a partition function is defined in a similar manner as in the case of configurations formed by points and graphs of polynomial functions of degree $k$.
+\\ For each $k$-intersecting pseudoconfigurations of points, the possible partitions can be described as a function similarly to the case of configurations formed by points and the graphs of polynomial functions of degree $k$.
 To define and analyze this, we require the following notion. \begin{defn}(Lenses)\\ Let $(P,L)$ be a $k$-intersecting pseudoconfiguration of points.
-A {\it lens} (or {\it full lens}) of $(P,L)$ is a region that can be represented as $\overline{l_1^+} \cap \overline{l_2^-} \cap ([x_1,x_2] \times \mathbb{R})$, where $l_1, l_2 \in L$, and $x_1$ and $x_2$ are the $x$-coordinates of consecutive intersection points of $l_1$ and $l_2$.
-Note that $l_1 \cap l_2 \cap ([x_1,x_2] \times \mathbb{R})$ consists of two points.
+A {\it lens} (or {\it full lens}) of $(P,L)$ is a region that can be represented as $\overline{l_1^+} \cap \overline{l_2^-} \cap H_{[x_1,x_2]}$, where $l_1, l_2 \in L$, and $x_1$ and $x_2$ are the $x$-coordinates of two consecutive intersection points of $l_1$ and $l_2$.
+Note that $l_1 \cap l_2 \cap H_{[x_1,x_2]}$ consists of two points.
 We call these the {\it end points} of $R$.
 The end point with the greater (resp. smaller) $x$-coordinate is called the right (resp. left) end point, and is denoted by $e_r(R)$ (resp. $e_l(R)$).

-A {\it half lens} of $(P,L)$ is a region represented as $\overline{l_1^+} \cap \overline{l_2^-} \cap ([x_1,\infty) \times \mathbb{R})$ or $\overline{l_1^+} \cap \overline{l_2^-} \cap ((-\infty,x_2] \times \mathbb{R})$, where $l_1, l_2 \in L$, and $x_1$ and $x_2$ are the $x$-coordinates of the leftmost and rightmost intersection points of $l_1$ and $l_2$, respectively.
+A {\it half lens} of $(P,L)$ is a region represented as $\overline{l_1^+} \cap \overline{l_2^-} \cap H_{[x_1,\infty)}$ or $\overline{l_1^+} \cap \overline{l_2^-} \cap H_{(-\infty,x_2]}$, where $l_1, l_2 \in L$, and $x_1$ and $x_2$ are the $x$-coordinates of the leftmost and rightmost intersection points of $l_1$ and $l_2$, respectively.
 We call a full or half lens $R$ an {\it empty lens} if $P \cap R = \emptyset$. \end{defn}

 Given a $k$-intersecting pseudoconfiguration of points $PP=(P,L)$ in general position (or more generally a configuration satisfying only (PP1) and (PP2)), we define a map $\chi_{PP} : [n]^{k+2} \rightarrow \{ +1,-1,0\}$ as follows. \begin{itemize} \item For $\lambda_1,\dots,\lambda_{k+2} \in [n]$ with $\lambda_1 < \cdots < \lambda_{k+1}$, we have